 The cost of replacing a component of plant and equipment is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the component will flow to the Foundation, and its cost can be measured reliably.
 The carrying amount of the replaced component is derecognised.
-The costs of the day-to-day servicing of plant and equipment are recognised in profit or loss as incurred.
+The costs of the day-to-day servicing of plant and equipment are recognised in statement of income and expenditure as incurred.